Shop Repairs Manufacturers Resources iFAQs About

 Resistor Construction

-Like garden hoses, conductors that are long and thin offer more resistance to current than do ones that are short and fat.
+Like garden hoses, conductive wires that are long and thin offer more resistance to current than do ones that are short and fat.

 Wirewound cement resistor

-One way to manufacture a resistor is to coil up a long, thin piece of wire.
+One way to manufacture a resistor is to simply coil up a long, thin piece of wire.

-Wirewound resistors can be precise and also handle large currents.
+Such wirewound (a.k.a. sandblock or cement) resistors can be precise and can handle large currents.

-Other resistors are constructed from a material, such as carbon, that falls in between a conductor and an insulator.
-Carbon has relatively few delocalized electrons.
+Other resistors are constructed from a material, such as carbon, which falls between a conductor and an insulator.
+As such, carbon has relatively few delocalized electrons.

 Carbon comp resistor